Neotrium Icon

 • Rice / bread: A closed fist is the maximum portion per meal.
 Usually less.

-• Vegetables: Two open hands full — this is the part of the plate that should be the largest.
+• Vegetables: Two open hands full — the largest part of the plate.

-These are starting points.
-His nephrologist or dietitian may adjust them upward (during recovery from cachexia or weight loss) or downward.
+These are Stage 4 starting points.
+His nephrologist or renal dietitian may adjust them upward if cancer-related weight loss becomes a concern.
 Always defer to clinical guidance.

 Section IX — One Week Of Meals (Sample Rotation)